Shrijee Lifestyle to Unveil Sustainable and Festive Collections at Bharat Tex 2025 - www.lokmattimes.com

 Shrijee Lifestyle to Unveil Sustainable and Festive Collections at Bharat Tex 2025

-PNN Mumbai (Maharashtra) [India], February 10: Shrijee Lifestyle Pvt Ltd is set to showcase its latest sustainable fabrics collection ...
+Mumbai (Maharashtra) [India], February 10: Shrijee Lifestyle Pvt Ltd is set to showcase its latest sustainable fabrics collection at ...

 Committed to sustainability, Shrijee Lifestyle uses natural and eco-friendly certified dyes ensuring fabrics that are safe for both consumers and the environment.
 The company has earned a reputation as a leading supplier of sustainable and fashion fabrics for leading Brands, backed by globally recognized certifications such as OEKO-TEX, ZDHC, and GOTS.